Intuit strives to be a remarkable place to work, where each team member is recognized for their talents and contributions.

 - Discounts in the Intuit Store

 - Opportunities to work with museum professionals in every department of the museum

 There are three application deadlines a year.
 Intuit guarantees equal consideration to qualified persons of all backgrounds and identities.

 - Fall (September-December): September 21

 Required Application Materials

-To apply for a specific internship, please email a cover letter, resume, and one letter of recommendation to the contact person listed within the internship description.
-Applicants interested in the Collections & Exhibitions Internship, Development Internship, or Marketing Internship must also submit a writing sample in addition to the aforementioned materials.
+To apply for a specific internship, please email a cover letter, resume and one letter of recommendation to the contact person listed within the internship description.
+Applicants interested in the Collections and Exhibitions Internship, Development Internship, or Marketing and Communications Internship must also submit a writing sample in addition to the aforementioned materials.
 Letters of recommendation may be sent separately by email or mail, as long as they arrive by the appropriate deadline.
 If applicable, include your school’s requirements for credit within your cover letter.

 Calls and emails are not accepted regarding the status of internship applications.

 Intuit: The Center for Intuitive and Outsider Art is an Equal Opportunity Employer.
-All qualified individuals, including women, traditional minorities, persons identifying as LGBTQ or other, and those with disabilities, are encouraged to apply.
+All qualified individuals, including women, traditional minorities, persons identifying as LGBTQ+, and those with disabilities, are encouraged to apply.